Killing of Nixzmary Brown: More testimony

 It had been revealed in a few news reports in January 2008 that a social worker for Brown's school at P.S.
 256, Margarita Cotto, had become concerned with Brown's case and reported her findings to the ACS.
 She had pleaded with the child welfare workers to remove Brown from her parents, and tried, in vain, to enter Brown's apartment but was barred from entering by Rodriguez.
 On May 16, 2005, a guidance counselor who had filed two abuse reports contacted the state child abuse hotline about Brown's bruises and also made note that Brown had been absent from school for 46 days.
-Later, an ACS caseworker visited Brown's home, but the caseworker couldn't verify the abuse charge and accepted Brown's mother's word that Brown would return to her school.
+Later, an ACS caseworker visited Brown's home, but the caseworker could not verify the abuse charge and accepted Brown's mother's word that Brown would return to her school.
 The jury was shown a video depicting the family shopping on Monday, January 9, 2006, while Brown was left home.
 The shopping occurred at a Target store in Downtown Brooklyn, the Atlantic Center Mall.
-The specific toy items being purchased were Power Ranger action figures, Hot Wheels cars, Play-Doh, Bratz dolls, etc. Brown is not seen in the video, and the defense lawyer claimed that the video didn't prove anything.
+The specific toy items being purchased were Power Ranger action figures, Hot Wheels cars, Play-Doh, Bratz dolls, etc. Brown is not seen in the video, and the defense lawyer claimed that the video did not prove anything.

 Rodriguez's defense lawyer, Jeffrey T. Schwartz, claimed that he was never read his Miranda rights, and that his constitutional rights were violated.
 The discussion then turned to the actual arrest of Rodriguez.
 On February 4, the jurors watched a video statement showing Rodriguez talking about the abuse he inflicted on Brown.
 Prosecutors believed the video to be "the most damning evidence".
 Prosecutor Ama Dwimoh said, "He calmly and coldly talks about how he would beat Nixzmary Brown."
 Rodriguez's lawyer, Schwartz, attacked the video by cross-examining Det.
 Steven Sneider, who was presenting the video evidence.
 At one point, Schwartz called for a mistrial but his motion was denied.
 Schwartz then stated to the jury that Rodriguez was taking responsibility for wounds inflicted by Brown's mother, Nixzaliz.

 At the Wednesday, February 6 portion of the trial, Schwartz made a comment concerning the prosecutor as having possible porn in her home.
 Brooklyn Supreme Court Justice L. Priscilla Hall then reprimanded Schwartz for that remark after the jury was dismissed for lunch.
 Schwartz, according to a news report, had been complaining that prosecutors had "sandbagged" his defense of Rodriguez using Brown's backpack and other personal items.
 The prosecutor replied that the jury had no interest in seeing what else was found at the apartment: piles of pornography.
 Schwartz responded saying that pornography is not illegal, and later implied that Dwimoh had pornography at her house.